ezhangle/krypton/README.md

 Krypton is a source and binary compatible OpenSSL subset.
 Main design goal goal was to minimize static and runtime memory footprint.

+## Usage

+Just copy a single file, `krypton.c`, to your source repo.

+If you're already using OpenSSL library and wish to switch to Krypton, just add `krypton.c` file to the build, and remove `-lssl -lcrypto` build
+options:

+     OpenSSL:  cc app.c -lssl -lcrypto
+     Krypton:  cc app.c krypton.c

+If you're not using OpenSSL and OpenSSL headers are not installed on you're workstation, just copy over `openssl` directory to your build as well.

+## Supported API

+See `openssl/ssl.h` header file for the list of supported functions.

 ## Certificate Verification

 1. As a simplification, full candidate certificate chains back to a self-signed